 The second important thing to remember is to get all of your toppings prepped, organized and keep them simple.
 For this grilled pizza I used pesto instead of traditional red sauce, slices of fresh mozzarella cheese, tomato slices, fresh basil, dollops of ricotta cheese and for some protein Al Fresco Sweet Italian Chicken Sausage.

 When it comes to sausage vs. pepperoni pizza I usually tend to choose sausage.
 I can’t say that either of them are the healthiest of toppings, but I like to tell myself that sausage is the better choice.
 Well now I really can say that because Al Fresco’s Sweet Italian Chicken Sausage has 70% less fat than traditional pork sausage, not to mention it works great on this grilled pizza because it’s already fully seasoned and cooked.

 I threw the chicken sausage on the grill while the crusts cooked and by the time they were finished the sausage was warmer through and the casings were nice and crisp.
 Once the dough is cooked, which only takes a few minutes, remove them from the grill, spread on the pesto and top them with mozzarella, ricotta, tomatoes and slices of sausage.
 Put the pizza back on the grill for another minute to let the mozzarella melt then top them with fresh chopped basil.
 It’s as easy as that, plus no pools of grease or soggy pizza crust!

-- 1 ball of pizza dough (approximately 1 pound), divided into 2
+- 1 pound of pizza dough, divided into 2

-- 2 heirloom or tomatoes of choice, sliced thin and patted dry with paper towels
+- 2 heirloom tomatoes, sliced thin and patted dry with paper towels

 - 2 links Al Fresco Sweet Italian Style Chicken Sausage